 But one of my many limitations is that I’m not a good planner.
-And there’s a lot of planning and commitment involved with the camping process, investing in gear and equipment, preparing meals and packing for every possible natural disaster, that it sort of makes my head spin, especially if you add kids to the mix.
+And there’s a lot of planning and camping gear organization and commitment involved with the camping process, investing in camping gear and equipment, preparing family camping meals and packing for every possible natural disaster, that it sort of makes my head spin, especially if you add kids to the mix.

 My two boys, ages 7 and 9, would offer a resounding, “Yes!”

 I’m not exaggerating when I say that, according to my sons, not having taken them camping their whole lives is akin to abuse and neglect.
 (For the record, my writing job has allowed them to experience plenty of crazy-fun activities and five-star hotels.
 Just sayin.)

 So after years of begging, we finally camped for a night.
 Seriously, you’d have thought they’d just gone to Disneyland.

 “Mom, thank you so much for taking us camping,” they each said no fewer than, say, a hundred times since.
 “When can we go again?”